Reasons Why Indoor Plant Leaves Turn Yellow, And How To Fix It

 Why indoor plant leaves turn yellow?

-There are many reasons as to why your plant’s leaves are yellow but here are a few that are the most common.
+There are many reasons as to why your plant’s leaves turn yellow but here are a few that are the most common.

 - Too much/too little water

 - Too much/too little light